 5.3.
 Respect for nature:

 Preservation of the marine environment: All practices that threaten the marine environment or the safety of marine life through any type of pollution are prohibited.
 Fishing is only allowed with a license from the competent authorities.
 Preservation of the desert environment: Hunting all kinds of wild animals or birds or threatening wildlife and biodiversity is prohibited.
 Camping in the desert is only allowed with a license from the competent authorities.
 Throwing waste and causing pollution to the desert or marine environments is subject to a fine.

 5.4.
 Pet management:

 Pet owners are responsible for fixing any damage caused by their animals.
 They are also responsible for cleaning up any remnants their animals leave on the pavements or any other public place.
-Dogs are forbidden in parks and beaches; they must remain on leash in public places.
+Dogs are forbidden in parks and beaches; they must remain on a leash in public places.

 5.5.
 Littering and spitting:

 Spitting in public and littering waste or cigarette butts in public areas are considered an offense and are subjected to fines.